 NOTE: I did have to increase my teen’s screen time as we use an app to limit some of her phone screen time.
 But since her challenges can be done in as little as 10 minutes a day, I felt that the extra time staring at a screen was far outweighed by all the benefits.
 If some of your teens are sharing a phone (as some larger families do), I think the program is very doable as the lessons are broken into micro bites sizes.

 - Everydae does a great job of giving incentives to study.
-Everydae gives coins when teens complete a lesson and finish another 3 day streak.
+When teens complete a lesson and finish another 3 day streak, Everydae sends them coins.
 Teen Red already has it figured when she is going to receive her 18 day streak reward!!
 Students don’t want to miss out on receiving the additional coins to move up the leaderboard and hopefully win the weekly prize!

 - Everydae makes parent and teen interaction less stressful!
 You know how you go to ask your teen how they are doing on a school project or on filling out that job application and they give you that glaring look?
 Well, Everydae has given parents several positive ways to be aware of how their teen’s studying is coming along without having to ask directly!
 Everydae has fun trivia questions of the day and that has been a great way to ask my teen about Everydae without asking her directly about the SAT.
 And the trivia of the day makes for interesting dinner conversation.
 Plus, Everydae also sends parents texts with any updates, such as “your teen is on a study streak” or they have “improved their SAT Readiness score”.